 Little did people know that the UVA was loading their skin with lots of delayed damage that shows up later in life.

-Bottom line, you MUST see “Broad Spectrum” listed on the label.
+Bottom line, you MUST see “Broad Spectrum” listed on your sunscreen front label.

-You Must Put On Enough Sunscreen to Get Enough Protection.
+#2: You Must Put on Enough Sunscreen to Get Enough Protection.

 Here is the story:

 SPFs are tested and rated at about 1 oz. (a shot glass), the amount covering the average-adult human body.
 That’s 2 mg./cm2 of surface; that number is probably of no use to you practically.
-The point is, the average adult is around 1.8 (woman) to 2 meters squared of skin surface, 1 shot glass if you are in a swimming suit.
+The point is, the average adult is around 1.8 (woman) to 2 meters squared of skin surface and 1 shot glass is what you need to get the right sunscreen 'dose' (coverage) if you are in a swimming suit.

 But, how much sunscreen do you need to apply to your face during the average day when you are not wearing a swimming suit?

-I have guesstimated this over the years at about 4% of your total body surface, if you are just putting daily sunscreen on the front of your head and neck, meaning your face and sides/front of your neck in the morning.
+I have guesstimated this over the years at about 4% of your total body surface area.
+Thus, for the purposes of applying daily sunscreen in the morning on the exposed skin of the front of your head and neck, meaning your face and front and sides of your neck, you need 4% of a shot glass.

-Thus, 4% of your 1 oz. required-application-dose, based on 1 oz. being 6 tsp., the math comes to ¼ tsp. per face/neck/ears depending on how much of your “head and neck” your hair covers.
+Doing the math, 4% of your 1 oz. required-application-dose, based on 1 oz. being 6 tsp., this comes to ¼ tsp. per face/neck/ears depending on how much of your “head and neck” your hair covers.